ebrgh12/Bake-App/README.md

 UI Testing

-Application makes use of Espresso to test aspects of the UI.
+Application makes use of Espresso/UI Automater to test aspects of the UI.

 Third-party libraries